SIP-311: snxUSD Teleporters (V3)

 Configurable Values (Via SCCP)

-- Every deployment of Synthetix must be configured with the address of snxUSD on each other chain, such that it can verify the sender of messages that request minting snxUSD.
+• Every deployment of Synthetix must be configured with the addresses of the CcipRouters and CcipTokenPools for each chain, such that it can verify the sender of messages that request minting snxUSD.

 Copyright and related rights waived via CC0.